 He had a short spell as assistant manager at Swindon Town under former Royal Ady Williams until Paul Sturrock and Kevin Summerfield took over.

 In 2006 he became a senior scout at Blackburn and then moved to Man City two years later.
-He’s now left City and is currently Liverpool’s chief scout at the age of 46.
+He’s now left City and is currently Liverpool’s chief scout.